-In addition, if anyone wishes to complain about the service provided by the council there is a Complaints procedure available on the website.

-3.0 Driver requirements

-3.1 Suitability

-To ensure that licences are not issued to unsuitable persons and to safeguard the public, the following will be considered when assessing suitability of applicants:

-- a) That the applicant has held for at least 12 months a UK full driving licence for manually operated or automatic motor cars - b) That there are no endorsed driving licence penalty points - c) Be physically and mentally fit - d) Applicant criminality - e) General conduct of the applicant, including online/social media behaviour and the conduct of the applicant during the process (false declarations) - f) Be deemed by the licensing authority a fit and proper person - g) That the applicant has passed a driving standard test applicable to taxi drivers - h) That the applicant has passed a knowledge test set by the council - i) The completion of an approved safeguarding course - i) Undertaken any other training that the council determines relevant - k) Be permitted to work in the UK - I) Have registered for tax purposes with HMRC - m) Previous licensing history including history of licensing with other authorities and history of other types of licence held (including operator or proprietor)
+- Sub-Committee or to the Courts.
+If a complainant refuses to provide their name and address the Officers will assess the complaint and act as they see fit and appropriate. - Any complaints about the service provided by the Council should be made by following the corporate complaints procedure as detailed on the Council's website. - 12.0 Driver requirements - 12.1 Suitability - 12.1.1 To ensure that licences are not issued to unsuitable persons and to safeguard the public, the following will be considered when assessing suitability of applicants: - 12.1.2 a) That the applicant has held for at least 12 months a UK full driving licence for manually operated or automatic motor cars. - b) That there are no endorsed driving licence penalty points. - c) Be physically and mentally fit. - d) Applicant criminality. - e) General conduct of the applicant, including online/social media behaviour and the conduct of the applicant during the process (e.g., making false declarations). - f) Be deemed by the Licensing authority a fit and proper person. - g) That the applicant has passed a driving standard test applicable to taxi drivers. - h) That the applicant has passed a knowledge test set by the Council. - i) They have completed an approved safeguarding course. - j) Undertaken any other training that the Council determines relevant. - k) Be permitted to work in the UK. - I) Have registered for tax purposes with HMRC. - m) Previous Licensing history including history of Licensing with other authorities and history of other types of licence held (including operator or proprietor).

-3.2 Applications
+12.2 Applications